[Skip to Content]

 What We Plan To Do In The Next 6 Months:

-• Continue to develop and provide training opportunities for professionals, with training planned on Avoidant Restrictive Food Intake Disorder (ARFID) and Autism.
-Awareness raising sessions with general practitioners (GPs), and community services will also be held.
+• Continue to develop and provide training opportunities for professionals, with training planned on Avoidant Restrictive Food Intake Disorder (ARFID).